Dicklesworthstone/system_resource_protection_script/README.md

 - `/etc/ananicy.d` is recreated and populated with:
   - Community rules from [`CachyOS/ananicy-rules`](https://github.com/CachyOS/ananicy-rules) (best effort)
   - SRPS custom rules: `/etc/ananicy.d/00-default/99-system-resource-protection.rules`

+**Notes:**
+- If `gamemoded.service` is active, it also renices/adjusts processes.
+Running both GameMode and ananicy-cpp can cause competing tweaks; disable one if you notice odd scheduling behavior.

 #### Custom Rule Highlights